cypress-io/cypress-documentation/source/guides/guides/parallelization.md

   cypress run --record --group admin-portal --spec 'cypress/integration/portals/admin/**/*'
   ```

-This pattern is especially useful for monorepo projects.
-Each segment of the monorepo can be assigned its own group, and larger segments could be parallelized to speed up their testing.
+This pattern is especially useful for projects in a monorepo.
+Each segment of the monorepo can be assigned its own group, and larger segments can be parallelized to speed up their testing.

 # Linking CI machines for parallelization or grouping

-A CI build ID is used to associate multiple CI machines to a parallelized or grouped test run.
+A CI build ID is used to associate multiple CI machines to one test run.
 This identifier is based on environment variables that are unique to each CI build, and vary based on CI provider.
-Cypress has out-of-the-box support for most of the commonly-used CI providers, so you would typically not need to directly set the CI build ID via the {% url "`--ci-build-id` flag" command-line#cypress-run-ci-build-id-lt-id-gt %} as Cypress automatically handles this for you.
+Cypress has out-of-the-box support for most of the commonly-used CI providers, so you would typically not need to directly set the CI build ID via the {% url "`--ci-build-id` flag" command-line#cypress-run-ci-build-id-lt-id-gt %}.

 {% img 'no-border' /img/guides/parallelization/ci-build-id.png "CI Machines linked by ci-build-id" %}